 The value of this field specifies an assumed minimum packet size (in bytes) for which the Minimum Reserved Traffic Rate will be provided.
-This parameter is defined in bytes and is specified as the bytes following the MAC header HCS to the end of the CRC.
-If the Service Flow sends packets of size smaller than this specified value, such packets will be treated as being of the size specified in this parameter for calculating the Minimum Reserved Traffic Rate.
+This parameter is defined in bytes and is specified as the bytes following the MAC header HCS to the end of the CRC3.
+If the Service Flow sends packets of a size smaller than this specified value, such packets will be treated as being of the size specified in this parameter for calculating the minimum Reserved Traffic Rate and for calculating bytes counts (e.g. bytes transmitted) which may ultimately be used for billing.4